 On 27th February at 1:30 AM, my father, Abdul Hafeez Khan, left us forever to join Allah SWT.
 He was a very generous, selfless, extremely devoted and completely dedicated father.
 As his son I testify that I could not have asked for a better Dad.

 All his children hold graduate degrees from American universities and multiple professional qualifications.
-His youngest, Arshia Khan holds a bachelors degree in computer engineering from Osmania University and an MS in computer science from Hofstra University.
-She has now passed her comprehensive exams and is working on her dissertation for her Ph.D. in Computer Science.
-She is married to Dr. Imtiaz a super specialist in Gastroentrology and is Assistant Professor of Computer Science at College of St. Scholastica.
+His youngest, Arshia Khan holds a bachelors degree in computer engineering from Osmania University and an MS in computer science from Hofstra University and has a Ph.D. in Computer Science.
+She is married to Dr. Muhammad Imtiaz a super specialist in Gastroenterology practicing and is Associate Professor of Computer Science at University of Minnesota.

 His younger son, Iqtedar Khan holds a Bachelor’s Degree in Civil engineering from Osmania University and an MS in Project Management from Florida International University.
-He is currently a project manager with Hewlett Packard.
+He is currently a Director with Hewlett Packard.

 His oldest son, Muqtedar Khan holds a bachelors degree in Electronics engineering from Osmania University, an MBA from Bombay University, an MA from Florida International University and a Ph.D. from Georgetown University.
-He is an Associate Professor at the University of Delaware.
+He is a Professor of Islamic Studies at the University of Delaware.

 For a Man who came from a very poor family, who wanted to come to the US to study but could not given his poor circumstances, the academic success of his children was a source of great jot and satisfaction for him.
 His children were his life, and I wish that every child were as lucky as we were.